Injectables

 Alcohol thins the blood and dilates blood vessels, both of which can increase bruising at injection sites.
 Most providers recommend avoiding alcohol for 24 hours before and after your appointment to minimize the likelihood of visible bruising.

+If you have an important event coming up where you want to avoid bruising at all costs, planning your Botox appointment around your social schedule is genuinely worth doing.
 The American Academy of Dermatology notes that minor bruising is one of the most common temporary side effects of injectable treatments, and most of it traces back to factors patients can control before and after their appointment.

 Mistake #6: Certain Medications and Supplements